(Also known as a Fractured Metacarpal)

-A metacarpal fracture is a relatively common condition characterized by a break in one of the long bones of the hand known as the metacarpals (figure 1).
+A metacarpal fracture is a relatively common condition characterised by a break in one of the long bones of the hand known as the metacarpals (figure 1).

 The palm of the hand primarily comprises of 5 long bones known as the metacarpals (figure 1).
 The metacarpal bones form joints with the small bones of the wrist known as the carpal bones and the small bones of the fingers known as the phalanges (figure 1).

 During certain activities such as a punch or direct impact to the hand, stress is placed on the metacarpal bones.
 When this stress is traumatic and beyond what the bone(s) can withstand a break in one or more metacarpals may occur.
 This condition is known as a metacarpal fracture.

 Due to the relatively large forces required to break a metacarpal bone, a metacarpal fracture is often seen in association with other injuries to the wrist or fingers such as joint sprains, dislocations or other fractures of the hand or wrist.

 Metacarpal fractures can be divided into fractures of the metacarpal head, neck and shaft.
 Each fracture can vary in location, severity and type including displaced fracture, un-displaced fracture, compound fracture, greenstick, comminuted etc.